I told you why a VPN is so important and why my personal recommendation is IPVanish on NVIDIA Shield TV!

 Important IPVanish Settings to change (Don’t skip this part!)

-I know how much you want to skip this and get to watching a move already, but don’t.
+I know how much you want to skip this and get to watching a movie already, but don’t.
 Here are a few important IPVanish settings that you should change before you get comfy on the couch.

-Click on the gear icon in the upper right hand corner of the screen to pull up the Settings menu.
+Click on the gear icon in the upper right-hand corner of the screen to pull up the Settings menu.

 Startup Connection Action

 You can set up IPVanish to connect automatically to either the fastest server available or the last server you successfully connected to.

 Personally, I like to keep a bit more control so I leave this set to “Do not automatically connect.”
 I use a VPN mostly to bypass geographic restrictions on content, so I’m always switching from country to country.
 In my case, connecting to the fastest server or the last server may not be the one I need next.

 But if you find yourself streaming from the same country time after time, or if you’re only wanting to mask your browsing habits, then changing these IPVanish settings may save you some time.